 2011 SPLOST Summary

-Every project funded by the 2011-15 SPLOST will improve the quality of life in Cobb County by maintaining, improving and enhancing County parks, transportation, infrastructure, public safety, libraries, senior services, judicial and public health facilities.
+Every project funded by the 2011-15 SPLOST was focused on improving the quality of life in Cobb County by maintaining, improving and enhancing County parks, transportation, infrastructure, public safety, libraries, senior services, judicial and public health facilities.

-As a result, Cobb County will be a better place to live, work, and play.
+As a result, Cobb County became an even better place to live, work, and play.

 SPLOST Presentations to the Board of Commissioners